fells-code/seamless-auth-react/README.md

-# Drop Auth - DIY for Authentication and Authorization
+# Seamless Auth - Authentication and authorization for teams who need to get in front of users fast

 📚 [Documentation](#documentation) - 🚀 [Getting Started](#getting-started) - 💬 [Feedback](#feedback)